 Blood in stool

 Don’t panic if you notice a little blood in cat poop.
 While it’s not normal, it could simply be an instance of your cat straining too hard to poop.
-However, if you notice a lot of blood, or if blood makes a regular appearance in the litter box, make an appointment with your cat’s veterinarian right away.
+However, if you notice a lot of blood, or if blood makes a regular appearance in the litter box, make an appointment with your cat’s veterinarian immediately.
 Blood in cat poop can be caused by the same underlying issues that cause diarrhea, such as IBD, worms, food allergies, cancer, or even life-threatening bowel obstruction.

 Something protruding from their behind